 26 people found this helpful

-Washing tiles until they sparkle makes the whole bathroom look cleaner, brighter and more beautiful.
-Knowing how to clean tiles thoroughly also stops them from becoming mouldy and discoloured, which is not such a good look.
+Washing tiles until they’re gleaming will make your whole bathroom look just like your dog (or partner) has never shaken themselves dry in there before… And knowing how to clean tiles will mean everyone in your house can belt out their festival headline set in style.
 Here are some simple ways you can make your bathroom tiles shine – from how to deep-clean tile floors to removing mould from grouting.

 What you need for washing tiles and cleaning bathroom floor tiles